Here are 20 easy and pretty ideas for decorating your home to feel cozy and warm durning the winter season.

 I’m one of those rare people who love winter.
-I love snow… boy, oh boy I love snow!
-And bundling up, and roaring fires and frosty window and almost everything that goes along with cold weather.
-Because I live in an area that gets all four seasons I like to celebrate them by reflecting the season in my home.
-And winter is a time to make my home cozy, warm, stripped down and welcoming.
-Here are a few things I do to make my home a sanctuary from the cold while adding lots of decor beauty to StoneGable!
+I love snow!
+And almost everything that goes along with cold weather.
+Winter is a time to make our homes cozy, warm, stripped down, and welcoming.
+Here are a few things I do to make my home a sanctuary from the cold while adding lots of decor beauty to Tanglewood!

-The first thing I usually do when I change my seasonal is to create a vignette.
-For winter I like to use whites with warm neutrals and lots of bling in vignettes.
-Mercury glass candlesticks I had on the dining room table for Christmas and moved them to the living room.
-Mercury glass is so reflective and adds a bit of sparkle to even the darkest winter day!
+The first thing I usually do when I change my seasonal decor is to create a vignette.
+For winter I like to use whites with warm neutrals.
+And I love to use Mercury glass because it is so reflective and adds a bit of sparkle to even the darkest winter day!

 If you don’t have mercury glass use other reflective metals like silver, stainless steel or even gold.
 Gold is warm and goldtone metals are so big this year!